DEFRA/defra-docker-node/README.md

 In addition a commit to the master branch will push the images to the [defradigital](https://hub.docker.com/u/defradigital) organisation in Docker Hub using the version tag specified in the [JOB.env](JOB.env) file.
 This version tag is expected to be manually updated on each release.

-The Node.js version marked as `latest` in the [image-matrix.json](image-matrix.json) will be tagged as the `latest` image in Docker Hub.
+In addition to the version, the images will also be tagged with the contents of the `tags` array from [image-matrix.json](image-matrix.json) when pushed to Docker Hub.

 ## Image vulnerability scanning